The main Help to Buy schemes are:

 However, first-time buyers who fit certain criteria can claim the most money through Help to Buy.
 They’re the only group eligible for the Help to Buy: ISA, which can be used with other government housing schemes, including the Help to Buy: Equity Loan.

-The Help to Buy: Equity Loan is set to run until 2021.
-A new Help to Buy: Equity Loan scheme, restricted to first-time buyers, will run until March 2023.
+The Help to Buy: Equity Loan was set to run until 2021.
+A new Help to Buy: Equity Loan scheme, restricted to first-time buyers, ran until March 2023.

 You can no longer open a Help to Buy: ISA as the deadline for new applicants was 30th November 2019.
 If you opened your ISA before this date, you’ll be able to keep saving until 2029.

-The Forces Help to Buy scheme will allow new applications until 31st December 2019.
+The Forces Help to Buy scheme allowed new applications until 31st December 2019.

 The Help to Buy schemes have certainly helped thousands of people who wouldn’t have otherwise been able to get on the housing ladder or own a property.
 However, whether Help to Buy is the best option for you really depends on your unique circumstances.